By katie simpson on June 9, 2014

 While all of this was happening, god this is hard to say, we met someone new.
 We discovered mobile apps.
 It started off as a simple attraction.
 Yeah, they were shiny and new, and showing up on our phones and tablets.
 They were there, wherever we were.
 It was totally platonic at first.
 It was nice to just have a friend that was always there.

 After a while, they actually started listening to our needs and responding.
 I mean, they weren’t picky about what type of device we used. iOS, Android, Windows or Blackberries were welcome.
-We could even choose between smartphones or tablets -- mobile apps worked on them all.
+We could even choose between smartphones or tablets — mobile apps worked on them all.
 They understood how much we loved you: they gave us a free trial.
-They even converted our first form into a mobile app for free.
 We were helpless against this siren call.
 It was more potent than the free food samples at Costco.

 We couldn’t help ourselves, really!
 The temptation was just too great. (source)